Wasserwecken/genericVector/README.md

 ```

 ### Basic arithmetics
-For every calculation, the first vector of an operation will define the dimension of the result.
-If the second vector has less dimensions, no caluclations will be performed on the missing axes.

 ```c#
 var vector3 = new GVector(new float[] { 1f, 2f, 3f });
 var vector2 = new GVector(new float[] { 4f, 5f});